Phoenix Personal Injury Attorneys / Phoenix Motorcycle Accident Lawyers

 Dooring occurs when an occupant of a motor vehicle opens the door into the path of an approaching motorcyclist.
 The rider then must choose between colliding with the door or swerving into an adjacent travel lane at the risk of having an accident with another vehicle in that lane.

 As in any motor vehicle accident, identifying any and all at-fault parties is essential to recovering compensation in motorcycle accident cases.
-Oftentimes, these individuals will be only you and the other driver.
+Often, these individuals will be only you and the other driver.
 However, sometimes motorcycle accidents happen due to the negligence of entities such as manufacturers, as in the case of a faulty motorcycle part.

 It’s important to note that Arizona is an at-fault state that uses comparative negligence to award damages in a personal injury claim.
 If you are found to be partially at fault for a motorcycle accident, you may still be able to recover damages from the other party.